Speyll/dotfiles/README.md

 ## some tips for my setup:
 this is all the "core" and recommended software you will need for my setup:<br />
-`bspwm sxhkd nnn vim xorg-minimal xf86-input-synpatics xf86-input-evdev alsa-utils cherry-font font-Siji mpv xbacklight unzip openntpd sxiv hsetroot font-hack-ttf scrot xrdb simple-mtpfs xtitle xclip tmux base-devel libXft-devel libXinerama-devel xwinwrap youtube-dl ntfs-3g wireless_tools xdg-utils xprop`<br />
+`bspwm sxhkd nnn vim xorg-minimal xf86-input-synpatics xf86-input-evdev alsa-utils cherry-font font-Siji mpv xbacklight unzip openntpd sxiv hsetroot font-hack-ttf scrot xrdb simple-mtpfs xtitle xclip tmux base-devel libXft-devel libXinerama-devel xwinwrap youtube-dl ntfs-3g wireless_tools xdg-utils xprop tlp`<br />

 if you have an intel igpu install: `xf86-video-intel`<br />
 if you have a nvidia gpu you can install: `xf86-video-nouveau`<br />